 Offbeat plushies, unique accessories, exclusive but affordable housewares, designer apparel, and more, all made by local professional designers and artisans.
 Free admission.
 At the SAT (map).

 Know of a loved one who's always wanted original art on their walls but just can't afford the hefty price tag typically associated with fine art?
 Bring that special someone with you to Prêt-à-Emporter, look around and watch them.
 Is there a piece that speaks to them?
 You'll know there is when they can't look away or keep coming back for another peek.
 But when they do turn their back, get the artist's card, ask them to reserve it for you long enough for you to get back to the kiosk without said loved one noticing, do whatever it takes to snap it up!
-All pieces are guaranteed to cost $150 or less.
+All pieces range from $50 to $275.
 At Atelier Circulaire (map).